Join us for online services led by Josefa Briant and our CBI students at 6:00pm.

 Join the service by going to Our Virtual Community here, then scroll down and click on the blue Saturday Morning Service button.

 Just as healthy foods nourish us through the blood stream, so Jewish meditation nourishes our “soul stream.”
 Meditation can be transformative, taking us from the intellectual awareness of ourselves to a deeper spiritual practice that links us to Judaism in the most profound way.
 Each mitzvah, holy day and cycle of life has its own rhythm, nuance, taste and character.
 Jewish meditation is a practice of infusing their essence into our daily spiritual lives.

 Ready to give it a try?
-Join us (every Sunday from 1pm – 3pm.
+Join us via Zoom (every Sunday from 2:30pm – 4pm.
 No previous meditation experience necessary.
 This opportunity is free and open to all.
 Please contact Linda Wolf at email@example.com for the online meeting information.

-Our informal discussion group will be conducted online every Friday from 12-1.
+Our informal discussion group is held online every Friday from 12-1.
 All are welcome to join us, regardless of their level of expertise or attendance at previous noon study group discussions.
-Any copy of the New Testament is acceptable (the more versions the richer the conversation).
-Our discussions will be supplemented by commentary drawn from The Jewish Annotated New Testament, edited by Amy-Jill Levine and Marc Zvi Brettler.
-If you have questions, please contact Jay Jacoby at firstname.lastname@example.org.
+If you have questions, or would like the Zoom link, please contact Jay Jacoby at firstname.lastname@example.org.